The umbilical cord

 What should you do if the umbilical cord folds over?

 As the umbilical cord dries, it can sometimes fold over, covering the base of the stump completely.
-This can cause the base to remain humid and more likely to become infected.
-The cord may also take longer to fall off.
+This can cause the base to remain moist and increase the risk of infection.
+It may also mean the umbilical cord takes longer to fall off.

 Parents are sometimes afraid to move the cord for fear of hurting their baby or causing the wound to bleed.
-But the stump can be safely moved by first moistening it with a little warm (ideally boiled) water or saline solution.
+But the stump can be safely moved by first moistening it with a little warm water (ideally boiled beforehand) or saline solution.
 Next, clean and dry the cord using the method described above.

 What should you do if the umbilical cord is accidentally torn off?